Dennis crunched through fresh snow, the soles of his thick black Santa boots leaving heavy imprints in that new ivory powder.

 He marched up to the front door after that.
 He was prepared to jimmy the lock if necessary, but as luck would have it, the door was not locked.
 These rural families felt safe and secure in their isolation, a lie that Dennis knew better than to trust, mainly because of people like him…No one was truly safe.
 If the Devil wanted you, the Devil got you.

 He slipped inside the well-lit living room and looked around.
 The place looked like every stereotypical Christmas card ever, so burning this place to the ground was becoming a more viable option by the second.

 This spacious living room was bedecked by off-white walls and a wood floor, and there was a single off-white couch in the center of that room strategically placed to face toward a TV set.
 Behind the couch and next to the outside windows was a Christmas tree, presents already beneath it.
 There were shelves with knickknacks here and there, and there was even a brick fireplace, a cozy fire burning within it, stockings hanging above it.

 He turned to stare at the Christmas tree.
-It was the standard family postcard crap, an atrocity to the mind, so he walked over to it to pluck off one of the red glass Christmas baubles from where it was positioned upon a branch and held it up to his face to stare into its reflection.
+It was the standard, family, postcard crap, an atrocity to the mind, so he walked over to it and plucked off one of its red glass Christmas baubles.

 The glass ball brought back a memory, a dark memory, a dark but enjoyable memory from many, many years ago, back when he was a child.
 He had enjoyed smashing a ball just like this one, smashing it hard with a rock, just like he’d smashed in the skull of the child he’d taken it from.